ddodogames/dodo-bot-site/src/content/docs/advanced/gitbuilds.md

 ---
-title: Github Builds
+title: GitBuilds
 description: An introduction to upcoming versions of Dodo-Bot!
 ---
-Github Builds are development versions of the bot that still isn't ready to be considered as "stable" release.
-While usually new features or changes are introduced, there may be also bugs considering that this is a unfinished build which is why it's unrecommended for public use or to be used on public bots.
+GitBuilds are development versions of the bot hosted on Github that isn't ready to be considered as "stable" release.
+While usually new features or changes are introduced, there may be also bugs considering that they're unfinished builds which is why it's not recommended for public use as they're only meant for testing.

 # Installing
-Github Builds are obtainable through the branch [gitbuilds](https://github.com/dodogames7/Dodo-Bot/tree/gitbuilds).
+GitBuilds are obtainable through the branch [gitbuilds](https://github.com/dodogames7/Dodo-Bot/tree/gitbuilds).

 This guide will use local hosting for testing purposes for now but you can host the builds on any hosting such as Replit if needed for reasons.